linfx7/preact-htm-signals-standalone/README.md

 A single, standalone version of [Preact](https://github.com/preactjs/preact), [HTM](https://github.com/developit/htm) and [Preact Signals](https://github.com/preactjs/signals).
 No external dependencies, just one single file.

-One single file that you can use via [CDN](https://cdn.jsdelivr.net/npm/preact-htm-signals-standalone/dist/standalone.js) or [download locally](https://github.com/mujahidfa/preact-htm-signals-standalone/blob/main/dist/standalone.js) for offline use.
+One single file that you can use via [CDN](https://cdn.jsdelivr.net/npm/preact-htm-signals-standalone/dist/standalone.js) or [download locally](https://github.com/linfx7/preact-htm-signals-standalone/blob/main/dist/standalone.js) for offline use.

+**Forked from [mujahidfa/preact-htm-signals-standalone](https://github.com/mujahidfa/preact-htm-signals-standalone) , with major dependencies updated to the latest versions.**

 ## Usage